paulrudy/listmonk-on-fly/README.md

 `flyctl volumes create pg_data -a <app-name-db> --size <same size as original volume> --region <region code> --no-encryption` and choose a different region for a volume.

-Create other encrypted volumes if desired with the same command.
+Create other unencrypted volumes if desired with the same command.

 Then scale out your app to include these volumes as replicas. `flyctl scale count <# of volumes including replicas> -a <app-name-db>`